wpgp/wopr/README.md

 #### Query population for specific demographic groups

 To query population estimates for specific demographic groups, you can use the `agesex` argument (see `?getPop`).
-This argument accepts a character vector of age-sex groups. `'f0'` represents females less than one year old; `'f1'` represents females from age one to four; `'f5'` from five to nine; and so on.
+This argument accepts a character vector of age-sex groups. `'f0'` represents females less than one year old; `'f1'` represents females from age one to four; `'f5'` represents females from five to nine; `'f10'` represents females from 10 to 14; and so on. `'m0'` represents males less than one, etc.

 Query the population of children under the age of five within a single polygon: